-The manual is divided into three large chapters plus a number of appendices.
-Chapter 1 covers a variety of topics, largely pertaining to information representation when using BASIC-80.
-Chapter 2 contains the syntax and semantics of every command and statement in BASIC-80, ordered alphabetically.
-Chapter 3 describes all of BASIC-80's intrinsic functions, also ordered alphabetically.
-The appendices contain information pertaining to individual operating systems; plus lists of error messages, ASCII codes, and math functions; and helpful information on assembly language subroutines and disk I/O. .
+The manual is divided into three large chapters plus а number of appendices.
+Chapter, 1 covers a variety of topics, largely pertaining to information representation when using Chapter 2 contains the syntax and semantics of BASIC-80. in BASIC-80, anđ statement ordered every command describes all of BASIC-80's alphabetically.
+Chapter 3 intrinsic functions, also ordered alphabetically.
+The appendices contain information pertaining to individual ASCII operating systems; plus lists of error messages, codes, and math functions; and helpful information on assembly language subroutines and disk I/O.